coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

 The tests are written with pytest.
 To run this tests you will need pytest installed.

-If you don't have pytest, add pytest to the requirements file as [mentioned earlier](#dependecies)

 PyCharm will recognize the tests as written according to pytest.
 If you select "Run"->"Run", you will have "py.test in RomanNumberConverter.py" as one execution option.